mastrojs/mastrojs.github.io/data/index.md

 ---
-title: The simple web framework and site generator you could have built yourself.
+title: The simplest web framework and site generator yet.
 metaTitle: 'Mastro: the simplest web framework and site generator'
 description: 'No bloat, no magic, no config.
 Mastro gets out of the way, so that you can focus on building awesome websites.'
 layout: hero
 ---

-But since you didn't, take Mastro as a starting point.
-It fills in the few missing pieces that aren't built into modern browsers and JavaScript runtimes: a file-based [router](/guide/server-side-components-and-routing/#routing-and-page-handlers), and a handful of [composable functions](https://jsr.io/@mastrojs/mastro/doc) to return standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) objects.
-Static site generation and on-demand rendering of HTML or JSON – it all works exactly the same in Mastro.
+- **Minimal yet powerful**: Mastro fills in the few missing pieces that aren't yet built into the platform: a file-based [router](/docs/routing/) and a handful of [composable functions](/docs/html-components/) to return standard [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response/Response) objects.
-Not compromising on developer experience, Mastro feels like a framework – but actually it's just a tiny library.
+- **Static site generation and on-demand server rendering** of HTML or JSON [works all the same](/docs/routing/#route-handlers).

-- **No bloat**: written in just [~700 lines](https://github.com/mastrojs/mastro/tree/main/src#readme) of TypeScript, Mastro is distilled to the essence.
+- **No bloat**: written in just [~700 lines](https://github.com/mastrojs/mastro/tree/main/src#readme) of TypeScript, Mastro feels like a framework but is just a library.
 - **No client-side JavaScript** (until you [add some](/guide/interactivity-with-javascript-in-the-browser/)): create [MPA](/guide/client-side-vs-server-side-javascript-static-vs-ondemand-spa-vs-mpa/) websites that load blazingly [fast](#fast-for-everyone).
 - **No bundler** (until you [add one](/guide/bundling-assets-caching/)): your code arrives in the browser exactly how you wrote it.
 - **No magic**: use normal `<img>` and `<a>` tags referencing HTTP-first [assets](/guide/bundling-assets-caching/#transforming-images).